-31 March 2018 £000 31 March 2019 £000
+31 March 2019 £000 31 March 2020 £000

-1,159 Not later than 1 year 945
+945 Not later than 1 year 1,200

-2,781 Later than 1 year and not later than 5 years 2,041
+2,041 Later than 1 year and not later than 5 years 4,516

-13,287 Later than 5 years 13,307
+13,307 Later than 5 years 10,896

-17,227 16,293
+16,293 16,612

-34. Pension Schemes Accounted for as Defined Contribution Schemes
+35. Pension Schemes Accounted for as Defined Contribution Schemes

 Teachers employed by the Council are members of the Teachers' Pension Scheme, administered by the Department for Education.
 The Scheme provides teachers with specified benefits upon their retirement, and the Council contributes towards the costs by making contributions based on a percentage of members' pensionable salaries.
 The Scheme is technically a defined benefit scheme.
 However, the Scheme is unfunded and the Department for Education uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
+Valuations of the notional fund are undertaken every four years.
 The Council is not able to identify its share of underlying financial position and performance of the Scheme with sufficient reliability for accounting purposes.
 For the purposes of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
-In 2018/19, the County Council paid £5,499k to Teachers' Pensions in respect of teachers retirement benefits, representing 16.48% of pensionable pay.
-The figures for 2017/18 were £5,454k and 16.48%.
-In addition, payments in respect of premature retirements were made of £343k (£379k in 2017/18).
+In 2019/20, the County Council paid £7,205k to Teachers' Pensions in respect of teachers' retirement benefits, representing 16.48% of pensionable pay up until 31st August then 23.68% thereafter.
+The figures for 2018/19 were £5,499k and 16.48%.
+In addition, payments in respect of premature retirements were made of £380k (£343k in 2018/19).
 There were no contributions remaining payable at year end.
 The Council is responsible for the costs of any additional benefits awarded upon early retirement outside the terms of the teachers' scheme.
-These costs are accounted for on a defined benefit basis and detailed in Note 35.
+These costs are accounted for on a defined benefit basis and detailed in Note 36.

-35. Defined Benefit Pension Schemes
+36. Defined Benefit Pension Schemes